Office workspace with multiple employees working at desks with computers in a bright, modern office with large windows and white ceiling

 Evolution of A Universal Guideline to AI-Ready CDSS

-1993 Master Template format to develop a set of Guidelines with minimal disposition details, three acuity levels
+1993 Master Template A skeletal format to develop a set of Guidelines with minimal disposition details, three acuity levels

-1995 Contingency Protocol, NPF = No Protocol Found (when no Protocol seems to apply) A “Fall-Back” Protocol for the “Out of Protocol Experience” with Dispositions 5 level acuity-described and defie categories, time and place for further evaluation
+1995 Contingency Protocol, NPF = No Protocol Found (when no Protocol seems to apply),k acting as a “Fall-Back” Protocol with Dispositions (5 level acuity, described and defined categories, with a time and place for further evaluation.

 1998 Pre-Emptive Protocol.
 The Go-To Protocol for the first pass prior to selecting a specific guideline

-2000 Master or Generic Guideline Developed Framework Protocol and Template
+2000 Master or Generic Guideline A well -developed Framework Protocol and Template

 2002 Universal Guideline More robust with broad Key Questions to rule out common emergent to non-acute symptoms,

-2020-2025 Universal Guideline Standalone Proof of Concept- semi -working, with Reminders, QA questions, Built-Nursing Process, Error Feedback, Ready for EBM testing — As-Is or AI-ready.
+2020-2025 Universal Guideline Proof of Concept- with Reminders, QA questions, Built-in Nursing Process, Error Feedback, EBM ready — As-Is and later AI-ready.

 A Universal Guideline Online: Fast & Cost-Effective to Test & Update